 Case Study: National Christmas Tree Association

-Purchases of Real Christmas trees had dropped steadily over a twelve-year period (from 35 million in 1990 to 22 million in in 2002).
-Even more alarming was that Real Trees were losing market share among young adults and that sales of artificial Christmas trees were increasing year after year.
-In an effort to halt these trends NCTA formed a Market Expansion Committee composed of industry volunteers and key staff of its association management company (Drake & Company).
+Beginning in the late 1980’s, purchases of Real Christmas trees had dropped steadily over a twelve-year period.
+Even more alarming, Real Trees were losing market share among young adults and sales of artificial Christmas trees were increasing year after year.
+In an effort to halt these trends, NCTA formed a Market Expansion Committee composed of industry volunteers and key staff of its association management company (Drake & Company).
 Following a nationwide search, NCTA selected S&H to create and implement a marketing plan.

 - 23 million readers Key Real Tree messages in Mark Trail comic strip